TariqKichawele/Crypto-Assignment-TariqKichawele/README.md

 ## API Integration Details

 ### Data Fetching
-The application fetches cryptocurrency market data using a public API (e.g., CoinGecko or CoinMarketCap).
-API calls are made using **React Query** to handle caching and synchronization efficiently.
+The application fetches cryptocurrency market data using a CoinGecko public API, the API calls are made using **React Query** to handle caching and synchronization efficiently.

 #### Example API Call
 ```js